 - Nomination and confirmation of a designated medical practitioner mentor (completed site declaration form signed by the Medical practitioner/Mentor) who will provide the student with supervision support and opportunities including shadowing opportunities during the period of the programme.

-The application closing date for the next course, which runs in January 2022, is 08 November 2021.
+Applications for the next course, which runs in January 2023, are now open.

 How to apply